OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

    $ onehost enable <host_id>

-After following all the steps, please review the :ref:`Additional Steps <upgrade_60>` for upgrading from 6.x.
 If upgrading from a version earlier than 6.0, please see :ref:`Upgrading from Previous Versions <upgrade_from_previous>`.

 Testing
 ================================================================================